Giant density fluctuations in locally hyperuniform states

 We start by recalling the schematic phase diagrams of the ROM and active nematics models.
 The control parameters of the ROM are the packing fraction $\phi = \frac{N \pi D^{2}}{4 L^2}$ and the step size $\delta_0$.
 Its phase diagram is sketched in Fig.~\ref{fig:sketch}(a): a passive phase at small $\phi$ for which the system always falls into an absorbing state after a finite number of time steps is separated from an active phase at large $\phi$ by an absorbing phase transition (purple line).
 The control parameters of the Vicsek-type active nematics model \cite{chate2006,ngo2014} are the dimensionless density $\rho=\frac{N R_{\mathrm{al}}^2}{L^2}$ and the noise intensity $\sigma$ [Eq.~(\ref{eq:align:rule})].
 An isotropic state is obtained for large noise and small density, while nematic order sets in for small noise and large density [Fig.~\ref{fig:sketch}(b)], with a phase-separated region close to the transition.

 The combined model (NROM) has four control parameters, and therefore a potentially complex phase diagram.
 However we aim at a restricted region within this phase diagram: close to the absorbing phase transition where hyperuniformity could arise (i.e., for $\phi$ around the critical packing fraction $\phi_\mathrm{c}$) in an otherwise nematically ordered phase showing GNF (i.e., for large $\rho$).
 These two conditions can be simultaneously satisfied for $D/R_{\rm al}$ smaller than a threshold value that depends on $\sigma$ and $\delta_0$ values.
-Here we use $\sigma =0.1$, $\delta_0=0.3$, $R_{\rm al} = 1$, and pick $D=0.46$.
-The system size is $L=516$ unless specified otherwise.
+Here we use $\sigma =0.1$, $\delta_0=0.3$, $R_{\rm al} = 1$, and pick $D=0.46$~\footnote{This particular choice ensures that the absorbing phase transition occurs near $\rho=2$, for which the active nematics study of~\cite{ngo2014} was performed.
+Other choices are possible, see e.g. for $\sigma = 0.05$, $\delta_0=0.3$, $R_{\rm al} = 1$, and $D=0.3$~\cite{SuppMat}}.
+The system size is $L=516$ unless specified otherwise, and simulations are initialized with random uniformly distributed positions and angles.